Africa

 Ethiopia is one of the most populous countries in Africa.
 The rapid growth in its population places tremendous pressure on the country’s natural resources.
 For example, in the course of the last century the area of forest land has reduced from approximately 40 percent to just three percent of total land surface.
 The country’s wild coffee forests have also been affected.
 The coffee plant has its origins in the Ethiopian highlands.

-One current area of BfN activity in Africa involves promoting the use of remote sensoring in the management of ecosystems such as wetlands.
+One current area of BfN activity in Africa involves promoting the use of remote sensing in the management of ecosystems such as wetlands.
 For example, managers can use freely accessible satellite data to classify wetlands, map land-use changes, assess risks and trends, and improve both planning and communication of the measures needed.
-Together with African experts, and as part of a BfN-funded project, a consultation and capacity development workshop was held, and an English-language manual compiled.
+Together with African experts, and as part of a BfN-supported project, a consultation and capacity development workshop was held, and an English-language manual compiled.